KuanHsiaoKuo/the-rust-programming-book-khk/src/ch09-02-recoverable-errors-with-result.md

   happened.
 ~~~

-# Match Expression: How to hanle the information?
+# Match Expression: How to handle the information?

 We need to add to the code in Listing 9-3 to take different actions depending
 on the value `File::open` returns.